mslinn/PFView/README.md

 `def apply(suffix: String)(implicit request: RequestHeader): Html`

  * Define a method that creates an anonymous subclass of `PFView`, which is then implicitly converted to `String`.
-   This is useful for complex, dynamic repeatContent.
+   This is useful for complex, dynamic content.

 ````
 def simple = new PFView {